100 Florida Trails®

 From Periwinkle, a path goes north on the east side of Causeway Blvd.
 You can bike back to the mainland on the shoulder across the Causeway, but the path continues to the right, parallel to the Causeway.
 It passes the Sanibel boat ramp and goes under the causeway, then turns south on the west side of Causeway Blvd. to return to the Visitor Center.

 The first 2 miles to the Observation Tower are most scenic, surrounded by water and associated wildlife.
-Shortly before the tower, bikers and walkers can turn onto paved Cross Dike to hard-packed Indigo Trail back to the entrance, shortening the round-trip to 3.7 miles.
-The restroom at Cross Dike is a welcome amenity.
+Shortly before the tower, bikers and walkers can turn onto paved Cross Dike Trail to hard-packed Indigo Trail back to the entrance, shortening the round-trip to 3.7 miles.
+The restroom at Cross Dike Trail is a welcome amenity.

 John Yarbrough Linear Park Trail